App version: 0.1.0

 Employment Records

-Your auto loan refinancing lender may also ask for proof of income and employment, to ensure you have the means to repay the loan.
+Your auto loan refinancing lender may also ask for proof of income and employment to ensure you have the means to repay the loan.

-Personal Stats
+Personal Information

 In addition, a typical auto refinancing loan application likely includes the following: